noamross/archive-airtable/README.md

 Workflow to archive an AirTable base as CSVs in a git repository, as well as downloading any files attached to tables.
-Uses `phantomjs` to collecti informaation about the base schema in order to download all tables.
+Uses `phantomjs` to collect information about the base schema in order to download all tables.

 The following environement variables are needed: